YuriFarnesio/RocketShoes/readme.md

 ## 💻 Project

-Extra project from the second chapter of Ignite, where I create a shopping cart hook.
+Challenge from the second chapter of Ignite, where I create a shopping cart hook.

 This is a project developed during the second Chapter Bootcamp Ignite ** presented by ** [@Rocketseat](https://github.com/Rocketseat) \*\*.